xuset/avysms-landing/index.md

 <h3>Text 720-707-0970</h3>
 <p>
   Text your region to this number to receive the avalanche forecast.
-Add the word
-  <strong>"short"</strong> to receive shortened forecasts that works better for satellite
-  messengers.
 </p>
 <br>
 <br>